Skip Navigation

 Setting: The software system will be developed at Teachers College, Columbia University.
 The field-testing, formative evaluation, and pilot achievement study will be conducted in local elementary schools in New York City.

-Population: The participants include students in preschool through Grade 3, most of whom are African American and Latino students from low socioeconomic backgrounds.
+Population: The participants include students in preschool through grade 3, most of whom are African American and Latino students from low socioeconomic backgrounds.

-Intervention: The intervention will be a game-like, whimsical computer environment where mathematical activities (e.g., counting, addition) can be performed.
-The activities will be presented to the students as games.
-The intervention will have three major components: a special world consisting of posichicks and negacylces (allowing for the representation of positive and negative numbers); various mathematical tools (e.g., boxes for grouping numbers, number lines, virtual manipulatives); and formal mathematical symbols (e.g., standard algorithms).
-Additionally, an avatar (e.g., an animated fairy godmother in the Kindergarten version) will provide real-time instruction, assistance, and feedback to the student, both visually and auditorily.
-As children work through each game, the computer will keep track of how well they are doing and will use this information to update their individual learning profiles as well as to make real time decisions regarding level changes within a game or promotions to more complex games in a sequence.
+Additionally, an avatar (e.g., an animated fairy godmother in the kindergarten version) will provide real-time instruction, assistance, and feedback to the student, both visually and auditorily.
+As students work through each game, the computer will keep track of how well they are doing and will use this information to update their individual learning profiles as well as to make real time decisions regarding level changes within a game or promotions to more complex games in a sequence.
 The system will allow for both individual and small group use, and teachers will receive assessment data from the system.
-This data will include (but not be limited to)information regarding accuracy of student responses and various strategies (including erroneous ones) that were used in problem solving.
+This data will include (but not be limited to) information regarding accuracy of student responses and various strategies (including erroneous ones) that were used in problem solving.
 This information will enable teachers to track their students' progress and to fine-tune the game sequence for each child.

 Control Condition: In order to equate the time spent using software, the control students will spend an equivalent amount of time interacting with a reading software intervention in addition to their standard instruction in mathematics.
 This would equate the amount of exposure to software in general while varying the amount of exposure to the math content.